AndyFul/ConfigureDefender/README.md

 Utility for configuring Windows 10 built-in Defender antivirus settings.
 It is a portable utility.

+Warning!
+Setting SmartScreen to Block via ConfigureDefender may prevent updating ConfigureDefender to the new version.
+This can happen, for example, when using MAX Protection Level.
+It is recommended to change SmartScreen settings to 'Warn' before making an update, or change the Protection Level to HIGH.
+It is also possible to unblock the executable and force SmartScreen to ignore it.
+Just do a right-click on ConfigureDefender executable and choose Properties.
+Look at the Security entry in the bottom of the window and tick Unblock.

 In the version 2.0.0.0 two new WD ASR rules were added: